vijaynbec/VijayN_CloudPractical/01.Static Website/README.md

-# Hosting a Secured Static Website with automatic implementation using AWS Services:
+# Hosting a Static Website with automatic implementation using AWS Services:

 **AWS Services for this implementation:**
 > S3